aeinspanier/data-code-challenge/README.md

   ...
 ```

-On Linux, you may have to run the command:
+Note: On Linux, you may have to run the command before continuing:

 ```
 mkdir -p ./dags ./logs ./plugins